macaodha/batdetect2/docs/source/legacy/index.md

 This section documents the previous BatDetect2 workflow.

 Use these pages if you need to keep working with the older `batdetect2 detect` command or the older `batdetect2.api` interface.

 For new projects, we recommend the current workflow:

-- CLI: `batdetect2 predict`
+- CLI:
+  `batdetect2 process`
-- Python: `batdetect2.api_v2.BatDetect2API`
+- Python:
+  `batdetect2.api_v2.BatDetect2API`

 If you are moving from the older workflow, start with {doc}`migration-guide`.